inmanta/inmanta-core/docs/language.rst

 properties are modeled as attributes, properties that have an other entity as type are modeled as a relation between those entities.
 Relations are defined by specifying each end of the relation together with the multiplicity of each relation end.
-Each end of the relation is named and is maintained as a double binding by the Impera runtime.
+Each end of the relation is named and is maintained as a double binding by the Inmanta runtime.

 Defining relations between entities in the domain model::